jjg/preposter.us/README.md

 Preposterous is an attempt to ressurect the heart of Posterous, in about 100 lines of Python.

 ###How it works###
 To start a new blog, send a post via email to preposterouss email address.
 Preposterous will read the email, create a new blog and post your initial entry.
-When you want to post again, send another email.
+When you want to create a new post, send another email.
+To edit/update an existing post, send another email with a subject line that is identical to the title of the post you want to update.
+To delete a post, send an email with an identical title that contains no text in the body.

 Preposterus maintains an index of all bloggers using each server, and generates an index for the posts in each blog as well.
 Blogs are identified by the email address used to post, so to create additional blogs, just submit a post from a different email address.